 Take part in the glamour of the world’s most spectacular celebration of LGBTQI pride.

 The Sydney Gay and Lesbian Mardi Gras is a three-week festival featuring more than 100 events that culminate in the world-famous Mardi Gras parade on the first Saturday of March.
-Each year, the festival attracts more than 200,000 people.
+Each year, the festival attracts more than 200,000 people, so be sure to snap up a ticket to one of the VIP viewing spots.
+Options range from grandstand-style seating with celebrity hosts to an outdoor club in Taylor Square with raised viewing platforms, cocktail bars and DJs.
 Here’s how to get among the festivities.

 See the Mardi Gras parade

 Sydney’s Mardi Gras parade is one of the world’s largest LGBTQI celebrations.
 More than 10,000 people take part the parade – in support of equality, pride and self-expression – bringing the city to a standstill.
 The procession of colour includes dancing boys, the famous Dykes on Bikes, big and little costumes featuring glitter and leather and big-name acts that in the past have included Cyndi Lauper, George Michael and Kylie Minogue.
 Arrive early to snare a spot along Oxford or Flinders streets, east of Sydney's city centre.
 In the heart of the action, Taylor Square provides a fantastic view of the parade coming up Oxford Street.
-The Local Taphouse, on the corner of Flinders and South Dowling streets, is also a great spot to see the parade as it turns onto Flinders Street.
+The Local Taphouse, on the corner of Flinders and South Dowling streets, is also a great spot to see the parade.

-To kick off the Mardi Gras festivities, on Friday 16 February, Sydney Lord Mayor Clover Moore will raise the rainbow flag at Town Hall.
+To kick off the Mardi Gras festivities, Sydney Lord Mayor Clover Moore will raise the rainbow flag at Town Hall.
 The flying of the flag symbolises the city's support for LGBTQI community, and will remain on Town Hall for the duration of Mardi Gras.